lucasjoliveau/doc/es/developer/tutorials/getting_started/01_architecture.md

     └── __manifest__.py

-## Odoo Editions
+## Konvergo ERP Editions

-Odoo is available in [two versions](https://www.odoo.com/page/editions): Odoo Enterprise (licensed & shared sources) and Odoo Community (open-source).
-In addition to services such as support or upgrades, the Enterprise version provides extra functionalities to Odoo.
+Konvergo ERP is available in [two versions](https://www.odoo.com/page/editions): Konvergo ERP Enterprise (licensed & shared sources) and Konvergo ERP Community (open-source).
+In addition to services such as support or upgrades, the Enterprise version provides extra functionalities to Konvergo ERP.
 From a technical point-of-view, these functionalities are simply new modules installed on top of the modules provided by the Community version.

 Ready to start?
-Before writing actual code, let’s go to the [next chapter](02_setup.html) to review the Odoo installation process.
-Even if Odoo is already running on your system, we strongly suggest you go through this chapter to make sure we start on the same page during the development of our new application.
+Before writing actual code, let’s go to the [next chapter](02_setup) to review the Konvergo ERP installation process.
+Even if Konvergo ERP is already running on your system, we strongly suggest you go through this chapter to make sure we start on the same page during the development of our new application.